MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_DEMO.md

     using ProductsWebsite.Models;
 ```

-19. In the **FakeProductRepository.cs** code window, locate the following code:
+19. In the **FakeProductRepository.cs** code window, select the following code:
 ```cs
     class FakeProductRepository
 ```